MG Software.

 Pros

-• +Broadest service offering in the cloud industry
+• +Broadest service offering in the cloud industry with 200+ fully managed services

-• +Unlimited scalability for any workload
+• +Unlimited scalability for any workload from startup to Fortune 500

-• +Strong enterprise features and compliance certifications
+• +Strong enterprise features, compliance certifications, and worldwide availability

-• +Mature ecosystem with extensive documentation
+• +Mature ecosystem with extensive documentation, training, and community support

 Cons

-• -Steep learning curve and complex configuration
+• -Steep learning curve and complex configuration requiring DevOps expertise

-• -Unpredictable costs without careful cost management
+• -Unpredictable costs without careful management via Cost Explorer and budgets

 3. Railway